Theo Aronson: Biography

 He was well versed in his subjects and became known as a devoted admirer of British royalty.
 His research included interviewing several members of the royal family, including Princess Alice, Countess of Athlone, about whom he published a biography in 1981, the Queen Mother, and Princess Margaret, as well as numerous courtiers.

 He had written twenty-three books and appeared in several television documentaries.
 In his book Royal Subjects, he acknowledged that during his career as a writer, "various Kings, and their families, have proved to be devilish good subjects for me", and that being "something of an outsider, unrestricted by the British class system" (Royal Subjects, pp. ix-x), had proved an advantage for him being granted almost unprecedented access to royal circles.

-Aronson was the partner of historian Brian Roberts for over 40 years.
+Aronson was the partner of historian Brian Roberts for more than 40 years.
 He died from cancer at Frome in Somerset aged 73.